gerardnico/postgres/docs/kb/postgres-wal.md

 # Write Ahead Log Archiving (Point in Time recovery)

 ## About

+Recovering a Postgres backup relies on replaying transaction logs (also known as xlog or WAL files).

 WAL is the mechanism that PostgreSQL uses to ensure that no committed changes are lost.

 * Transactions are written sequentially to the WAL